heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 curl -X DELETE http://localhost:8080
 ```

-You should see the different responses.
+You should see the different responses from the related methods.

 These methods are used to interact with resources on the server.
 For example, if
 you want to create a new user, you will send a `POST` request to the server.
 If